top of page

 5. The Rabbi’s Prayer Book

-The rabbi officiating the ceremony will need a prayer book that includes the texts and blessings to be recited during the wedding.
+The rabbi officiating the ceremony will need a prayer book that includes the texts and blessings to be recited.
 Having this book readily available at the chuppah ensures a smooth flow during the vows and other recitations.

 Rabbi in a purple sweater writes on a table covered with cloth, under a floral arch, preparing for a jewish wedding ceremony she'll officiate